3320 North Buffalo Drive

 If you have any questions, please feel free to contact our office located in Las Vegas, NV .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-A broken toe can be very painful and lead to complications if not properly fixed.
-If you have any concerns about your feet, contact one of our podiatrists from Summerlin Foot & Ankle.
-Our doctors will treat your foot and ankle needs.
+Stretching the feet is a great way to prevent injuries.
+If you have any concerns with your feet consult with one of our podiatrists from Summerlin Foot & Ankle.
+Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
 For more information about ingrown toenails, contact one of our podiatrists of Summerlin Foot & Ankle.
 Our doctors can provide the care you need to keep you pain-free and on your feet.